AbhijeetKumarThakur2192/Fine-tune_GPT2_with_user_interface/README.md

 # 😁 Simple 😁

 ## DISCLAIMER: This code is intended for ethical and educational purposes only.
-Please don't misuse of this code.
+Please don't misuse this code.
 Respect all ethical guidelines and legal regulations when utilizing this project.